How I came to believe that teaching careers don’t have to be all or nothing

 Working with me isn’t about quick fixes or dramatic life overhauls.
 It’s about thoughtful, steady change that reflects the stage of life you’re in.

-We don’t jump straight to big decisions.
 We start by creating space to think properly.
 Many of the women I work with haven’t had uninterrupted time to reflect in years.
-Our sessions slow things down enough for you to hear your own thinking clearly again.
+Our sessions slow things down enough for you to hear your own thinking again.

 We look at the full picture.
-Your work.
-Your responsibilities.
-The expectations you carry.
-The roles you’ve stepped into over time.
-And we untangle what still fits from what no longer does.
+Your work, responsibilities, expectations and the roles you’ve stepped into over time.
+Together we untangle what still fits from what no longer does.

-Sometimes that means adjusting how you show up in your current role.
+Sometimes that means adjusting how you approach your current role.

 Sometimes it means redefining what success looks like.